Affair Fog: “My partner had or is having an affair and seems like an entirely different person. Why?”

 Image of blog post on affair fog.
 Healing from an affair is possible with the right support!
 Discover how couples counseling in Denver, CO can help.

 What is affair fog?
-A breakdown from a couples counselor in Denver, CO.
+A breakdown from a trauma therapist in Denver, CO.

 Individuals in a relationship with a partner who has an affair often describe their partner as “changed”, “unrecognizable”, or “not the person I fell for”.
 Their values, belief systems, and personality have become entirely unfamiliar to you- why?
 “Affair fog” is a term that describes an unfaithful partner’s state of mind that promotes and sustains these changes while consumed with an affair.
 The committed relationship is conceptualized in negative terms while the affair is viewed with euphoria, positivity, or protectiveness.